datalust/helm.datalust.co/samples/fluent-bit/README.md

 # Collecting app and system logs

 [Fluent Bit](https://fluentbit.io/) is a successor to [`fluentd`](https://www.fluentd.org/).
-It's a generic data collector, like [Logstash](https://www.elastic.co/logstash/), that is natively in Kubernetes.
+It's a generic data collector, like [Logstash](https://www.elastic.co/logstash/).

 Run the `apply.ps1` script to deploy the collector so that logs will start getting forwarded.

-## `fluent-bit`
+## Configuring Fluent Bit

-We create a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), which ensures an instance of the `fluent-bit` collector runs on every [Node](https://kubernetes.io/docs/concepts/architecture/nodes/) in our cluster.
-This collector will listen for new logs from application containers and forward them via UDP to Seq in the [Graylog format](https://www.graylog.org/features/gelf).

-The configuration for ingesting logs from Kubernetes sources comes from a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+Fluent Bit is general-purpose ingestion pipeline that supports collecting, filtering, transforming, and emitting event data.
+This sample just sets up a simple pipeline.
+For more complex deployments, see [the Fluent Bit docs](https://docs.fluentbit.io/manual).
+If you're going to deploy Fluent Bit in your production Kubernetes environment then it's worth learning the ins-and-outs of how it works and what it can do.